Recurrent UTIs and the IC Connection

 How are UTIs and IC connected?

 It used to be believed that the human bladder was a sterile organ that could only be infected by pathogens or microorganisms that invade a host and cause illness.
 However, new research is challenging that understanding.
 Today, it is recognized that good bacteria called microbiota can exist in the bladder of a healthy adult.
-When the bacteria become unbalanced, it results in what is known as microbial dysbiosis, which can, in turn, result in several urinary conditions, including UTIs.
-So, rather than UTIs being caused by an external invader, they could actually be caused by the loss of good bacteria that is already there.
+When the bacteria become unbalanced, it results in what is known as microbial dysbiosis, which can, in turn, result in several urinary conditions, including UTIs and intersitial cystits.
+So, rather than UTIs and IC being caused by an external invader, they could actually be caused by the loss of good bacteria that is already there.

 This is an exciting finding because it opens up new avenues for both prevention and treatment of related conditions.
-Especially for those suffering from IC, it means that by addressing the microbiome in your gut and first restoring the bacterial balance there, you should be able to simultaneously alter the microbiome in your bladder and reduce the occurrence of UTIs.
-By working to decrease inflammation in your gut and improve your immune function, you can start to reverse the dysbiosis in your bladder and free yourself from the pain of UTIs.
+Especially for those suffering from IC, it means that by addressing the microbiome in your gut and first restoring the bacterial balance there, you should be able to simultaneously alter the microbiome in your bladder and reduce the occurrence of UTIs and IC symptoms.
+By working to decrease inflammation in your gut and improve your immune function, you can start to reverse the dysbiosis in your bladder and free yourself from bladder pain and irritation.

 How do you treat a UTI?